 Invoices are entered by Accounts Payable and processed against the PO reference on the invoice.
-Invoices that are delivered directly to the department by the vendor must be sent to Accounts Payable immediately to ensure timely record of receipt.
+Invoices that are delivered directly to the department by the supplier must be sent to Accounts Payable at apinvoices@gatech.edu immediately to ensure timely record of invoice delivery.
 Departments are responsible for entering receipts for all POs \$3000 and over and are responsible for managing all invoices that are in match exception status.
-Delays in approval or receipt entry should be noted in the

-Comments of the BuzzMart PO; for example, "Goods received damaged 06/30/2011, replacement anticipated 07/05/2011."
+Delays in approval or receipt entry should be noted in the comments of the applicable fields of the invoice; for example, "Goods received damaged 06/30/2011, replacement anticipated 07/05/2011."

-Invoices that do not reference a valid PO will be forwarded to the departmental invoice approval Work queue in WebNow and should be approved using the payment request worksheet linked to the invoice image.
+Invoices that do not reference a valid PO will be routed to the department for a PO to be provided.